bemanproject/task/docs/P3796-task-issues.md

 a position to produce any data showing that `task` performance is acceptable or that its performance is unacceptable.

-One statement from the planary was that `task` is the obvious name for a coroutine task and we should get it right.
+One statement from the plenary was that `task` is the obvious name for a coroutine task and we should get it right.
 There are certainly improvements which can be applied.
 Although I'm not aware of anything concrete beyond the raised issues there is certainly potential for